tum-esm/hermes/server/README.md

 - specify your environment variables in a `.env` file (see `.env.example`)
 - initialize the database via `(set -a && source .env && ./scripts/initialize)`

-The easiest way to deploy the server is via Docker.
-Many cloud providers offer a way to deploy Docker images automatically from a git repository.
-If you prefer to build and run the Docker image manually, you can do that via `./scripts/build` and `./scripts/run`.
+- build the Docker image via `./scripts/build`

 ## HTTP routes